TimvanAlphen/frontend-data/README.md

 With this data visualisation I want to compare Company owned parkinglocations to township owned parking locations.
 To do this I came up with this rough sketch.
 First the user selects two parkinglocations from the dropdowns.
 One for company owned locations and one for township owned ones.
 Two stacked-barcharts will be generated that compare the price of the parkinglocation, the amount of spots for people with a disability and the amount of special parking days.
 This way company and township parking spots are easily compared.

+### Sketch bar chart

 ![Sketch](https://github.com/TimvanAlphen/frontend-data/blob/main/img/Schetsrdw2.jpg)

+This datavisualisation compares company owned parking locations to township owned parking locations.
+The user can choose wich parking location to compare with the dropdown menu's.
+With the checkboxes the user can choose what data to compare.
+The data is visualized in a bar chart.

 ![Sketch](https://github.com/TimvanAlphen/frontend-data/blob/main/img/Schetsrdw3.jpg)

+This datavisualisation compares company owned parking locations to township owned parking locations.
+The user can choose wich parking location to compare with the dropdown menu's.
+With the checkboxes the user can choose what data is shown.
+The data is visualized in a bar chart.
+The barcharts aren't shown next to each other because barcharts wich different y axis are difficult to compare.

 ### Source
 These datasets are taken from opendata.rdw.nl.